KevinLiddle/unicornleap/README.md

 For running if and when rspec tests pass:

-Copy .rspec.example to your home directory as .rspec, and set the path to after_specs.rb
+Copy .rspec.example to your home directory as .rspec, and set the path to unicorn_leap.rb

 ## Credits